-(c) Accounting for all funds entrusted to the licensee.

-475.279 Facsimile signatures or writing accepted.-When any act performed under this part must be performed in writing or acknowledged with a signature, the provision of an instrument or writing by electronic means or facsimile, including a signature transmitted by electronic means or facsimile, is binding and sufficient.

-475.2801 Rules.-The commission may adopt rules establishing disciplinary guidelines, notices of noncompliance, and citations for violations of ss.
-475.2755, 475.276, and 475.278.

-475.451 Schools teaching real estate practice.-

-(1) Each person, school, or institution, except approved and accredited colleges, universities, community colleges, and area technical centers in this state, which offers or conducts any course of study in real estate practice, teaches any course prescribed by the commission as a condition precedent to licensure or renewal of licensure as a broker or salesperson, or teaches any course designed or represented to enable or assist applicants for licensure as brokers or salespersons to pass examinations for such licensure conducted by the department shall, before commencing or continuing further to offer or conduct such course or courses, obtain a permit from the department and abide by the regulations imposed upon such person, school, or institution by this chapter and rules of the commission adopted pursuant to this chapter.
-The exemption for colleges, universities, community colleges, and area technical centers is limited to transferable college credit courses offered by such institutions.

-(2) An applicant for a permit to operate a proprietary real estate school, to be a chief administrator of a proprietary real estate school or a state institution, or to be an instructor for a proprietary real estate school or a state institution must meet the qualifications for practice set forth in s.
-475.17(1) and the following minimal requirements:

-(a) "School permitholder" means the is defined as that individual who is responsible for directing the overall operation of a proprietary real estate school.
+- - Accounting for all funds entrusted to the licensee. - Section 13.
+Section 475.279, Florida Statutes, is created to read: - 475.279 Facsimile signatures or writing accepted.-When any act performed under this part must be performed in writing or acknowledged with a signature, the provision of an instrument or writing by electronic means or facsimile, including a signature transmitted by electronic means or facsimile, is binding and sufficient. - Section 14.
+Section 475.2801, Florida Statutes, is amended to read: - 475.2801 Rules.-The commission may adopt rules establishing disciplinary guidelines, notices of noncompliance, and citations for violations of ss.
+475.2755, 475.276, and 475.278. - Section 15.
+Section 475.451, Florida Statutes, is amended to read: - 475.451 Schools teaching real estate practice.- - (1) Each person, school, or institution, except approved and accredited colleges, universities, community colleges, and area technical centers in this state, which offers or conducts any course of study in real estate practice, teaches any course prescribed by the commission as a condition precedent to licensure or renewal of licensure as a broker or salesperson, or teaches any course designed or represented to enable or assist applicants for licensure as brokers or salespersons to pass examinations for such licensure conducted by the department shall, before commencing or continuing further to offer or conduct such course or courses, obtain a permit from the department and abide by the regulations imposed upon such person, school, or institution by this chapter and rules of the commission adopted pursuant to this chapter.
+The exemption for colleges, universities, community colleges, and area technical centers is limited to transferable college credit courses offered by such institutions. - An applicant for a permit to operate a proprietary real estate school, to be a chief administrator of a proprietary real estate school or a state institution, or to be an instructor for a proprietary real estate school or a state institution must meet the qualifications for practice set forth in s.
+475.17(1) and the following minimal requirements: - "School permitholder" means the is defined as that individual who is responsible for directing the overall operation of a proprietary real estate school.
 A school permitholder She or he must be the holder of a license as a broker, either active or voluntarily inactive, or must have passed an instructor's examination approved by the commission administered by the department.
-A school permitholder must also meet the requirements of a school instructor if she or he is actively engaged in teaching.

-(b) "Chief administrative person" means the is defined as that individual who is responsible for the administration of the overall policies and practices of the institution or proprietary real estate school.
+A school permitholder must also meet the requirements of a school instructor if she or he is actively engaged in teaching. - (b) "Chief administrative person" means the is defined as that individual who is responsible for the administration of the overall policies and practices of the institution or proprietary real estate school.
 A chief administrative person She or he must also meet the requirements of a school instructor if she or he is actively engaged in teaching.